krisinfosec/gchecker/README.md

 You have to run gchecker.rb in console.
 Using example:
-irb gchecker.rb "example keyword" "example.com"
+ruby gchecker.rb "example keyword" "example.com"